 A third resident at the Dorothy Henderson Lodge has fallen victim to the coronavirus, COVID-19, along with a Brisbane woman – taking the national death toll to five.

-This news comes as the Victorian and ACT governments declare a state of emergency.
+This news comes as the Victorian, West Australian and ACT governments declare a state of emergency.

 ACT chief minister Andrew Barr said the declaration of a public health emergency would give Canberra’s chief health officer more powers to enforce isolation and quarantines.